The reason peculiar velocities grow faster in general relativity than in Newtonian gravity: Introduction

 \section{Introduction}

-Large-scale peculiar motions, commonly known as bulk flows, are an observational certainty, confirmed by numerous surveys over several decades.
+Large-scale peculiar motions, commonly known as bulk flows, are an observational certainty confirmed by numerous surveys over several decades.
 These surveys largely agree on the direction of the reported bulk flows, but they seem to disagree on their size and speed.
-Moreover, while many of the reported bulk flows have sizes and velocities within the theoretical boundaries of the current cosmological model (e.g.~see~\cite{ND}-\cite{Qetal}, there has been an increasing number of recent surveys claiming bulk peculiar flows considerably faster and deeper than it is theoretically expected (e.g.~see~\cite{WFH}-\cite{WHD}).
-To these, one could also add the controversial ``dark flows'', with sizes and velocities well in excess of the $\Lambda$CDM limits~\cite{Ketal,KA-BE}.
+Moreover, while many of the reported bulk flows have sizes and velocities within the theoretical boundaries of the current cosmological model (e.g.~see~\cite{ND}-\cite{Qetal}), there has been an increasing number of recent surveys reporting bulk peculiar flows that are considerably faster and deeper than theoretically expected (e.g.~see~\cite{WFH}-\cite{WHD}).
+To these claims, one could also add the controversial `dark flows', with sizes and velocities well in excess of the Lambda cold dark matter ($\Lambda$CDM) limits~\cite{Ketal,KA-BE}.
 Typically, the surveys that agree with the $\Lambda$CDM expectations cover scales smaller than 100~Mpc, whereas those that disagree extend beyond the aforementioned threshold.
-As yet, the reason responsible for this discrepancy remains unknown and a subject of debate within the cosmological community.
-After all, if confirmed, the bulk-flow question could prove a serious problem for the concordance $\Lambda$CDM model.
+Currently, the reason for this discrepancy remains unknown and a subject of debate within the cosmological community since, if confirmed, the bulk-flow question could prove a serious problem for the concordance the $\Lambda$CDM model.
 The reader is referred to~\cite{TPA} for a recent review on cosmological peculiar motions, with more details and references.